BioSchemas/bioschemas.github.io/pages/_tutorials/community/idp.md

 ## 1. Overview

-This tutorial shows how to implement Bioschemas markup to a community resource.
-It describes Bioschemas profiles needed for a successful markup, their format and deployment on web pages.
-Adding a sitemap to a web site as well as registering persistent identifiers to resource data records completes the markup of a resource.
-These actions will ensure successful consumption of Bioschemas markup aiding resource data findability and interoperability.
+This tutorial will introduce you to the necessary steps for a successful implementation of Bioschemas markup to an Intrinsically Disordered Protein (IDP) Community resource, providing a detailed description of Bioschemas profiles, their format and deployment on web pages.
+Adding a sitemap to a web site as well as registering persistent identifiers to resource data records complete the markup of a resource.

+Following the instructions below you will learn how to implement Bioschemas markup, aiding resource data findability and interoperability.

+IDP resources with Bioschemas markup will benefit from being included in the [IDPcentral registry](https://idpcentral.org/registry) which will act as a domain search engine covering all community resources.

 ## 2. Bioschemas profiles for IDP resources

-Main IDP resources are primary or aggregating databases describing aspects of intrinsically disordered proteins.
+Main IDP resources are primary or aggregating databases describing aspects of IDPs.
 As such, they are marked up with Bioschemas as a typical database using three profiles:
-* `DataCatalog`: describes the site providing the data
+* `DataCatalog`, a profile informing on the site providing the data
-* `Dataset`: describes the data releases from the site
+* `Dataset`, a profile describing the data releases from the site
-* `Protein`: a profile describing data records, usually `Protein` in the IDP community; these can be supplemented with `SequenceAnnotation` and `SequenceRange` to denote annotations on the protein sequence
+* `Protein`, a profile describing data records, which can be supplemented among others with:
+    * `SequenceAnnotation` and `SequenceRange` to denote annotations on the protein sequence
+    * `ScholarlyArticle` to denote publications describing protein annotations

-Every resource is described with a `DataCatalog` profile.
-That profile specifies the provider of the resource, it’s version, license, keywords, description, format and so on.
-The `DataCatalog` profile contains one or more `Dataset` profiles which have their own version, license, keywords and description.
-The difference between `DataCatalog` and `Datasets` can be explained with the [UniProt](https://www.uniprot.org/) resource as an example.
-UniProt is the `DataCatalog` that contains Swiss-Prot and TrEMBL `Dataset`s.
+Every resource is primarily described with a `DataCatalog` profile, specifying the provider of the resource, its version, license, keywords, description, format and so on.
+In the `DataCatalogue` profile you will find one or more `Dataset` profiles with their own version, license, keywords and description.

+For example, in the resource [UniProt](https://www.uniprot.org/), the `DataCatalog` is the UniProt knowledgebase, while the `Dataset`s are Swiss-Prot and TrEMBL.

 ## 3. Format and placement of Bioschemas profiles

+### Format

-Because Bioschemas is an extension of schema.org, it uses the same formats for embedding web pages: Microdata, RDFa and JSON-LD.
-Bioschemas community recommends JSON-LD format for embedding the markup.
-All implementations of Bioschemas in IDP resources also use the markup in JSON-LD format.
+Bioschemas is an extension of schema.org, therefore it uses the same formats for embedding web pages: Microdata, RDFa and JSON-LD.
+The Bioschemas community mainly uses the JSON-LD markup format, thus you are also recommended to use this format.

+### Placement

+When placing profiles in your resource, you must remember the following best practice:
+* `DataCatalog` and `Dataset`(s) profiles must be included on the resource home page exclusively
-The three profiles must not be published on all web pages of a resource.
-Database resources should have `DataCatalog` and `Dataset`(s) markup on their home pages while entry pages (pages holding data records) should have only `Protein` records.
-All other pages (About, Help and others) should be void of markup.
-This implies that a mechanism must be in place that adds and removes dynamically schema profiles from web pages, especially in single page applications.
-Our suggestion is to place the markup as JSON-LD script in the document head with an id attribute (one for `DataCatalog` and `Dataset` schema and one for data record schema).
-In that way it will be relatively simple to toggle the visibility of the whole element containing the markup depending on the page that is being requested.
+* `Protein` profile must be included on entry pages, i.e. pages holding data records, only
+* all other pages (About, Help and others) should be void of markup.

+While developing your resource, find a way to add and remove profiles from individual web pages, especially in single page applications.
+Within a page, you should place the markup as JSON-LD script in the document head with an id attribute (one for `DataCatalog` and `Dataset` schema and one for data record schema).
+By including id attributes, it will be relatively simple for you to toggle the visibility of the element containing the markup depending on the web page.

 ## 4. Example profiles for IDP resources